-Network User Identification (NUI) Network User Identification (NUI) related facilities are divided into three facilities: NUI_subscription NUI override DTE/DTE Operation NUI_selection DTE-to-DTE operation without an intervening network is defined.
+Network User Identification (NUI)

+Network User Identification (NUI) related facilities are divided into three facilities:

+- NUI_subscription

+- NUI_override

+- NUI selection

+DTE/DTE Operation

+DTE-to-DTE operation without an intervening network is defined.
 In this situation, one DTE must act as DCE.
 The DTE acting as DCE at packet layer may be acting as DTE at Data Link Layer and vice versa.
 This is an optional facility.

-Circuit-switched Connection without Prior Agreement A circuit-switched connection without prior agreement (such as electronic mail-order) is defined and default values specified for all applicable parameters.
+Circuit-switched Connection without Prior Agreement

+A circuit-switched connection without prior agreement (such as electronic mail-order) is defined and default values specified for all applicable parameters.
 This is an optional capability.

-Throughput Class of 64000 bits/s A new throughput class of 64000 bits per second is defined.
+Throughput Class of 64000 bits/s

+A new throughput class of 64000 bits per second is defined.
 This is an optional capability.

-Address Block Definition A new address block is defined for call setup and clearing packets that allows addresses of 12 or 15 digits.
+Address Block Definition

+A new address block is defined for call setup and clearing packets that allows addresses of 12 or 15 digits.
 This is an optional capability.

-TOA/NPI Address Subscription A new facility, TOA/NPI_Address_Subscription, is added to accommodate E.164 (ISDN) addresses of up to 17 digits in length.
-This addition results in a redefinition of the address block and the consequent definition of new formats for the CALL_REQUEST, CALL_ACCEPTED, CALL_CONNECTED, CLEAR_REQUEST, CLEAR_INDICATION and CLEAR_CONFIRMATION packets.
+TOA/NPI Address Subscription

+A new facility, TOA/NPI_Address_Subscription, is added to accommodate E.164 (ISDN) addresses of up to 17 digits in length.
+This addition results in a redefinition of the address block and the consequent definition of new formats for the CALL REQUEST, CALL ACCEPTED, CALL CONNECTED, CLEAR REQUEST, CLEAR_INDICATION and CLEAR_CONFIRMATION packets.
 This is an optional capability.

+Call Deflection

-Call Deflection Call_Deflection_selection facilities whereby the DTE forwards calls after receiving an INCOMING_CALL packet (unlike CALL_REDIRECTION that is handled in the network and the originally called DTE never receives an INCOMING_CALL packet) is added.
-There are three call deflection facilities: Call_Deflection_Subscription enables the DTE to request a Call_Deflection_Selection.
-Call_Deflection_Selection may be used on a per-virtual-call basis only if Call_Deflection_Subscription is subscribed to.
-Call_Deflection_Notification which informs the alternate DTE that the call is forwarded.
+Call Deflection selection facilities whereby the DTE forwards calls after receiving an INCOMING CALL packet (unlike CALL REDIRECTION that is handled in the network and the originally called DTE never receives an INCOMING_CALL packet) is added.
+There are three call deflection facilities:

+- · Call_Deflection_Subscription enables the DTE to request a Call_Deflection_Selection. - Call Deflection Selection may be used on a per-virtual-call basis only if Call_Deflection_Subscription is subscribed to. - · Call_Deflection_Notification which informs the alternate DTE that the call is forwarded.

 These are optional user facilities.

+Priority Facility

-Priority Facility A priority facility specifies the priority of data on a connection, and priority to keep a connection.
+A priority facility specifies the priority of data on a connection, and priority to keep a connection.
 This is an optional capability.

-Maximum size of Called and Calling Address Extension The maximum size of the called and calling address extension fields is extended from 32 to 40 digits, and an OSI/non-OSI indicator has been added.
+Maximum size of Called and Calling Address Extension

+The maximum size of the called and calling address extension fields is extended from 32 to 40 digits, and an OSI/non-OSI indicator has been added.
 Support of the larger address is optional.
 However, a test of the OSI/non-OSI indicator is required to determine the size of the called and calling address.

-Recognized Private Operating Agency RPOA related facilities are subdivided into: RPOA_Subscription applies to all virtual calls.
-RPOA_Selection applies to a given virtual call and does not require RPOA_Subscription.
-Mandatory Address Length Fields in CALL_ACCEPTED RPOA_Subscription applies to all virtual calls.RPOA_Selection applies to a given virtual call and does not require Fields in CALL_ACCEPTED packets Mandatory Facility Length Fields in CALL_ACCEPTED RPOA_Subscription applies to all virtual calls.
-RPOA_Selection applies to a given virtual call and does not require RPOA_Subscription.
+Recognized Private Operating Agency RPOA related facilities are subdivided into:

+- RPOA_Subscription applies to all virtual calls. - RPOA_Selection applies to a given virtual call and does not require RPOA_Subscription.

 These are optional capabilities.

-The use of the Address Length Fields in CALL_ACCEPTED packets is mandatory, Fields in CALL_ACCEPTED packets Mandatory Facility Length RPOA_Subscription applies to all virtual calls.
-RPOA_Selection applies to a given virtual call and does not require RPOA_Subscription.
-These are optional capabilities.
+Mandatory Address Length Fields in CALL ACCEPTED packets

 The use of the Address Length Fields in CALL_ACCEPTED packets is mandatory, even if they are set to zero.

-The use of the Facility Length Fields in CALL_ACCEPTED packets is mandatory, Fields in CALL_ACCEPTED packets Mandatory Facility Length Fields in CALL_ACCEPTED packets Virtual Circuit RPOA_Subscription applies to all virtual calls.
-RPOA_Selection applies to a given virtual call and does not require RPOA_Subscription.
-These are optional capabilities.
-The use of the Address Length Fields in CALL_ACCEPTED packets is mandatory, even if they are set to zero.
+Mandatory Facility Length Fields in CALL ACCEPTED packets

 The use of the Facility Length Fields in CALL_ACCEPTED packets is mandatory, even if they are set to zero.

+Virtual Circuit Clearing/Resetting Failure

-When a CLEAR_REQUEST packet is not confirmed within time-limit T23, the DTE will retry the call-clearing procedure up to R23 times, at T23 intervals, before notifying the higher layer (virtual circuit user) of the failure; leaving the logical channel in the DTE_CLEAR_REQUEST rate (p6) rather than placing the logical channel in an
+When a CLEAR_REQUEST packet is not confirmed within time-limit T23, the DTE will retry the call-clearing procedure up to R23 times, at T23 intervals, before notifying the higher layer (virtual circuit user) of the failure; leaving the logical channel in the DTE_CLEAR_REQUEST rate (p6) rather than placing the logical channel in an inoperative state as specified by early versions.

+When a RESET_REQUEST packet is not confirmed within time-limit T22, the DTE will retry the resetting procedure up to R22 times, at T22 intervals, before notifying the higher layer (virtual circuit user) of the failure; leaving the logical channel in the DTE_RESET_REQUEST state (d2) rather than placing the logical channel in an inoperative state as specified by early versions.

-Frame Layer
+Frame Laver